Jack Melford

 John Kenneth George Melford Smith (5 September 1899 – 22 October 1972) was a British stage, film and television actor.

 Biography

 Melford was the younger brother of screenwriter and film director Austin Melford.
 On stage from the age of 12, Melford made his film debut in 1931.
 As well as appearing in various films and television shows, he also played Menelaus in the Doctor Who story The Myth Makers.

+He appeared in Danger Man (1960) as Caldwell in "The Lonely Chair".

 His daughter Jill Melford was an actress.